ZerolBozi/QtVtk-Project/README.md

 This is my school project for a class called Data Structure and learning C++, Qt, Vtk

+The project reference is at https://github.com/nicanor-romero/QtVtk

-The code was tested on Windows with Qt 5.9.4 and VTK 8.2.0.
+And code was tested on Windows with Qt 5.9.4 and VTK 8.2.0.

 ## Build example (bash)